vim-advent-calendar/vimways.org/content/2018/tejr-from-vimrc-to-vim.md

 Why should we put the script in `~/.vim/plugin`?
 You might object that our example isn’t a *real* plugin; it’s just a single function.
 However, that’s not a meaningful distinction to Vim.
-At startup, it sources any and all `.vim` files in the `plugins` subdirectory of each of the directories in `'runtimepath'`.
+At startup, it sources any and all `.vim` files in the `plugin` subdirectory of each of the directories in `'runtimepath'`.
 It makes no difference what those files actually contain.
 A set of related abbreviations?
 Custom commands?
 Code dependent on one particular machine or operating system?
 Sure, why not?